 Despite the beautiful weather portrayed in the above image, San Francisco rarely – if ever – gets warm enough to swim outside in a pool.
 Sure, the occasional two or three-day heat spells come in the fall months, but they’re never long enough to warm up pool water to a comfortable temp.

 The average high temperature in San Francisco in September, the city’s warmest month of the year, is only 70 degrees (F).
 Even if the pool water is heated to 80 degrees (F) you’re still putting yourself under a good deal of discomfort to get a few laps in.
+Here some proper pool heater should be of a great use (check the Poolheaterworld’s top 5 recommendations).

 [via The Weather Channel]